A month by month calendar of MLA events.

 The listing of the last year's events can be found below:

 This year also features demonstrations of Sea Fleas to stir youthful imaginations and a display of vintage outboard motors provided by the Maple Leaf Outboard Club.
-Mark Saturday, August 13 in your calendar, come out, and enjoy a day with these fine craft and their owners.
+Rember Saturday, August 11 and come, and enjoy a day with these fine craft and their owners.
 The show runs from 10AM to 4 PM and admission is free.

 Every winter the MLA is hosting a Mixed Bonspiel.